Flying and gliding animals: Powered flight

 Powered flight has evolved at least four times: first in the insects, then in pterosaurs, next in birds, and last in bats.
-Studies on theropod dinosaurs do suggest multiple (≥3) independent acquisitions of powered flight however, and a recent study proposes independent acquisitions amidst the different bat clades as well.
+Studies on theropod dinosaurs do suggest multiple (at least 3) independent acquisitions of powered flight however, and a recent study proposes independent acquisitions amidst the different bat clades as well.
 Powered flight uses muscles to generate aerodynamic force, which allows the animal to produce lift and thrust.
 The animal may ascend without the aid of rising air.

 Externally powered

 Ballooning and soaring are not powered by muscle, but rather by external aerodynamic sources of energy: the wind and rising thermals, respectively.
 Both can continue as long as the source of external power is present.
 Soaring is typically only seen in species capable of powered flight, as it requires extremely large wings.